 - Brainstorm keywords.
 Think about keywords related to each aspect of your topic to help in searching.

-If you run into any trouble at any point in your research process, you can always Ask a Librarian for help.
+If you run into any trouble at any point in your research process, you can always Ask Us for help.

 Another advantage to starting your research early: you can schedule a consultation with a librarian.
 Librarians are here to help you navigate the many resources available to you, and a consultation is a great opportunity to make sure you are looking in the right places.
 Librarians are glad to help!